 Understanding Negative Exponents (And How to Avoid Them)

-To avoid negative exponents, one can focus on rearranging expressions to ensure that exponents remain positive.
+To avoid negative exponents, one can focus on rearranging expressions to check that exponents remain positive.
 This often involves using the properties of exponents to manipulate fractions and products.

 Strategies to Avoid Negative Exponents